spcl/SMI/implementation_notes.md

 ```C++
 void pop(chdesc_t *chan, void *data)
 ```
+There is no need to specify additional parameters, since the useful information are stored in the channel descriptor.

 ####Example
 Suppose that we want to send a message composed by N integers.
 Sender and receiver will use a communication channel having tag 0.